luisperezcr/node-storefront-backend/README.md

 ***Use Postman to test the API***

-Before testing any endpoint run `npm run watch` to start a local environment.
+Before testing any endpoint run `npm run watch` to start a local environment, your API will be available at port `3000` so just hit endpoints using `localhost:3000`

 The first thing you need to do after starting a local environment is to create an user to generate an *Authorization Token* that will be use to secure some of the API calls.
 To do that follow the next steps: